 The O’Hare International Airport (ORD) Emergency & Standby Power Systems project is yet another fine example of Epstein’s ability to deliver an inspired piece of public infrastructure.

-With this new site, which is visible to all visitors exiting the airport by Terminal 3, Epstein’s architects developed a concept that compliments the main two components of the modernist H&R Plant – steel and glass.
+With this new site, visible to all visitors exiting the airport by Terminal 3, Epstein’s architects developed a concept that compliments the main two components of the modernist H&R Plant – steel and glass.
 This approach ties all three buildings together, resulting in a unified look.
-Therefore, the new generator building is clad with black aluminum fins that resemble the steel components of the H&R Plant.
+The new generator building is clad with black aluminum fins that resemble the steel components of the H&R Plant.
 And the switchgear building is a glass cube made entirely out of channel glass.
 The design also purposely plays off of the contrast between light and dark colors, creating a pleasing finish among them.
 These new buildings also sit on a slightly elevated platform, which provides security for the buildings while also adding to the prominence of the structures.

-The generators themselves can be likened to diesel locomotive engines as they produce the power.
+The generators themselves can be likened to diesel locomotive engines as they produce power.
 The electrical distribution, or switchgear, dispenses the power throughout the airport.
 Typically, the two components exist in different rooms of the same building.
-Epstein’s 2-building approach, along with the internal design of the buildings and systems, are part of a compartmentalized method to minimize the chances of a catastrophic event taking down the entire system.
+Epstein’s two-building approach, along with the internal design of the buildings and systems, are part of a compartmentalized method to minimize the chances of a catastrophic event taking down the entire system.